Miloš Veljković: Werder Bremen

+Red Star Belgrade

+On 11 March 2025, Red Star Belgrade announced that had reached an agreement with Veljković on a three-year deal.
+Veljković's contract with Werder expired in the summer, which the Serbian club used to acquire him as the first summer reinforcement.

 International career

 Veljković was born in Switzerland to Serbian parents, he initially represented Switzerland U16's before pledging his allegiance to Serbia.
 He played for the Serbia U19 team which won the 2013 UEFA European Under-19 Championship.
 In the summer of 2015, he also won the FIFA U-20 World Cup for Serbia U20's as part of a Golden Generation coming through for the Serbia national team.
 Veljković played every game as centre back.

 He made his debut for the Serbia national team on 11 November 2017 in a friendly match against China.

 In June 2018, he was included in the final 23-man squad for the 2018 FIFA World Cup, where he appeared in the match against Brazil.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
 Serbia finished fourth in the group.

+Veljković was part of the Serbia squad for UEFA Euro 2024 and started the team's opening match of the tournament against England, playing the full 90 minutes in the 1–0 loss.